10xKarthick/blog/posts/asp_net_core_performance_monitoring_using_middlewares.md

 # ASP.NET Core Performance Monitoring using Middlware

-> Today, we're stepping into the realm of ASP<span>.NET</span> Core to explore a fundamental aspect of web development - performance monitoring.
-Specifically, we'll learn how to create a custom middleware to monitor and log the execution time of our HTTP requests.
+> <p class="text-justify">Today, we're stepping into the realm of ASP<span>.NET</span> Core to explore a fundamental aspect of web development - performance monitoring.
+Specifically, we'll learn how to create a custom middleware to monitor and log the execution time of our HTTP requests. </p>
 >
-> By the end of this blog post, you'll have a new tool in your .NET toolbox - a performance monitoring middleware.
+> <p class="text-justify">By the end of this blog post, you'll have a new tool in your .NET toolbox - a performance monitoring middleware.</p>

 <br />
 <iframe
-    width="800"
-    height="400"
     src="https://www.youtube.com/embed/_wzBvlpdQIE"
     frameborder="0"
     allow="autoplay; encrypted-media"
     allowfullscreen
     style="text-align: center;"
+    class="w-full lg:w-2/3 aspect-video"
 ></iframe>

 ## Creating the Middleware